lauri3new/light-arrow-docs/docs/Arrow.md

 ### Arrows

 Arrows are data structures that describe asynchronous operations that can succeed with a result value R or fail with a value E that depends on some dependencies D. Practically many programs or parts of programs we write fit that description.
+For those familiar to functional programming, Arrows are a kind of ReaderTaskEither.
 Arrows have a discoverable 'fluent' chain-able API, similar to native Promises and Arrays.
 To see a list of the full API of an Arrow check out the 'Methods' table at the bottom of this page.

 ```ts
                                   Arrow<D, E, R>